Human Meat: 33+ Best Cannibal Movies

 As many horror fans know, cannibalism had its moment in horror during the 1970s & 1980s.
 Explore the best cannibal movies with this expansive list.

-Cannibal movies are a particularly taboo subgenre of horror cinema.
-In fact, a human eating another human on camera is one of the most gruesome acts of violence one can inflict — and many modern filmmakers won’t depict it directly.
-Cannibalism is off limits in modern popular culture.
+Cannibal movies are a particularly disturbing subgenre of horror cinema.
+In fact, a human eating another human is one of the most upsetting acts of violence in existence — and many filmmakers won’t depict it directly.
+Cannibalism is taboo, even for people who love to discuss horror movies.

 Table of Contents